abdulsaleh/asyncio-for-ai/src/llm-responses.md

 ### Step 4

-What happens if you increase the number of iterations?
+What happens if you increase the number of requests?
 At what point do you hit rate limits?

 ### Going Further